 Now: Algorithm-based feed

 Instagram is now testing the chronological feed again, as of January 2022.
 However, engagement is still needed for the algorithm to push your content, especially if they don’t keep the chronological order.
 The algorithm-based method forces you to keep working your content towards what your audience responds to and will engage with.

-So, what should we take from the old Instagram practices to influence how we use it now?
+So, now that we understand Instagram then vs. now, what should we take from the old Instagram practices to influence how we use it today?
 Reinstate some of the original purposes of Instagram — authenticity, fun, sharing, and entertainment.
 Businesses must reevaluate their uses of Instagram to successfully stay true to their mission and brand.
 It’s necessary to post meaningful and authentic content while still maintaining an idiosyncratic tone and style.
 Most importantly, it is necessary to try all of Instagram’s newest features to see what your audience responds to while always maintaining one’s branding and voice.